 On December 18, 2017, the Trust closed a participation of \$2.5 million in a \$12.0 million preferred capital loan (the "New York Preferred Capital") to fund the acquisition of a portfolio of three apartment buildings located in New York, New York.
 The New York Preferred Capital earns an interest rate of 12% per annum during its initial term of three years and, if the term is extended for a further two years, at an interest rate thereafter that is the greater of 13% or London Interbank Offered Rate ("LIBOR") plus 10% per annum.
 The investment yield is interest only and may be repaid by the borrower prior to maturity in whole or in part upon 30 days prior written notice.
+On July 1, 2020, the New York Preferred Capital loan was extended and will mature on January 1, 2023 earning 12% interest of which 9% will be paid monthly while the remainder will be paid on maturity.
 On September 24, 2018, \$2.5 million of the New York Preferred Capital was repaid leaving a principal balance of \$9.5 million.
 Subsequently, on June 5, 2019, an additional \$1.0 million was advanced leaving a total principal balance of \$10.5 million.
-As at June 30, 2020, the Trust's pro-rata principal balance was \$2.5 million.
+As at September 30, 2020, the Trust's pro-rata principal balance was \$2.5 million.

 On November 15, 2019, the Trust closed on a participation of \$3.0 million in a \$10.0 million preferred capital loan (the "Houston Preferred Capital") for a portfolio of five apartment buildings located in Houston, Texas.
-The Houston Preferred Capital earns an interest rate of 12% per annum during its initial term of two years, following which if the term is extended, at an interest rate of 18% per annum.
-As at June 30, 2020, the Trust's pro-rata principal balance was \$3.0 million.
+The Houston Preferred Capital earns an interest rate of 12% per annum during its initial term of two years, following which, if the term is extended, it earns an interest rate of 18% per annum.
+As at September 30, 2020, the Trust's pro-rata principal balance was \$3.0 million.